Apple-Ohio State partnership to bring iPads for incoming freshmen, iOS laboratory to campus

-Every incoming freshmen at all Ohio State campuses will receive a 10.5-inch, 265GB iPad Pro from the university — for free — beginning in Autumn 2018.
+Every incoming freshmen at all Ohio State campuses will receive a 10.5-inch, 256GB iPad Pro from the university — for free — beginning in Autumn 2018.

 The university is collaborating with Apple to provide not only iPads, but also an iOS laboratory, which will be introduced to Ohio State’s Columbus campus Spring 2018.